-NET or National Eligibility Test is conducted by the Central Board of Secondary Education on the behalf of University Grants Commission for the eligibility for Assistant Professor only or Junior Research Fellowship and for Assistant Professor both in Indian Universities and Colleges.
+The Central Board of Secondary Education conducts NET or National Eligibility Test on behalf of University Grants Commission for the eligibility for Assistant Professor only or Junior Research Fellowship and Assistant Professor both in Indian Universities and Colleges.
 Applicants who qualify for the Junior Research Fellowship are considered eligible to do research on the subject of their post-graduation or in a related subject.
 Also, such candidates are considered eligible for Assistant Professor.
-The institutions, Universities, IITs and other national organizations can select the JRF conferee for whole time research as per the procedure set by them.
+The institutions, Universities, IITs and other national organisations can select the JRF conferee for whole time research as per the procedure set by them.

 Read more complete details on UGC NET, here.

-Check out complete details about commercial pilot here.
+Check out the complete details about commercial pilot here.

 Read more about merchant Navy here.